Iowa City Area Transit Study News

-The City Council’s Strategic Plan calls for the City “to undertake a comprehensive assessment of Iowa City’s public transit system and to implement changes to assure that the service best meets the needs of the entire community.”
+The City Council’s Strategic Plan called for the City “to undertake a comprehensive assessment of Iowa City’s public transit system and to implement changes to assure that the service best meets the needs of the entire community.”

-The City also recently adopted a Climate Action Plan which calls for a shift of 55% of vehicular trips to more sustainable methods of transportation such as biking, walking, or transit in order to meet greenhouse gas emission reduction goals by 2050.
-In order to reach these goals and to provide more reliable service for those that use transit everyday, the transit system will need to meet the needs of a greater number of residents and visitors.
+The City also recently adopted a Climate Action Plan which calls for a shift of 55% of vehicular trips to more sustainable methods of transportation such as biking, walking, or transit to meet greenhouse gas emission reduction goals by 2050.
+To reach these goals and to provide more reliable service for those that use transit every day, the transit system will need to meet the needs of a greater number of residents and visitors.

 In response, the City Council authorized an agreement with transportation planning firm Nelson-Nygaard Consulting Associates for a Comprehensive Operations Analysis (aka Transit Study) of Iowa City’s transit system.
 The City of Coralville and the University of Iowa (CAMBUS), the partner transit agencies within the metro area, are also included in the study.

 What has the study done?

-The study will be comprehensive in nature, reviewing many aspects of the transit system including (but not limited to):
+The study was comprehensive in nature, reviewing many aspects of the transit system including (but not limited to):

 - All routes